-

 Black as dominant color

 Black as a color is not so popular.
 In Iceland you always encounter a black, which only seems homogeneous at first glance.
-In fact, every black, whether in basalt or sand, is slightly inhomogeneous and interesting to the eye and not gap.
+In fact, every black, whether in basalt or sand, is slightly inhomogeneous and interesting to the eye and not a gap.

 My first encounter with the color black on Iceland was on the rocky coast near our hotel in Arnarstapi, which was easily accessible on foot.
 The power of the sea seemed to be best expressed in moderate long-term shots.
 Anyone who exposes too long will only get the average altitude of the sea level . . . .